commercelayer/commercelayer-docs-api/resources/sku_options/create_sku_option.md

 {% endtab %}

 {% tab title="Response" %}
-On success, the API responds with a `201 Created` status code, returning the created `sku option` object:
+On success, the API responds with a `201 Created` status code, returning the created `SKU` object:

 ```javascript
 {